Quick Answer

 If your estimated 1RM jumps around wildly week to week when your actual strength hasn't changed, your RPE ratings are inconsistent.
 If your estimated 1RM trends upward steadily, two things are happening: either you're getting stronger (great), or your RPE calibration is improving and you're loading heavier to match the actual target effort level (also great).

-For example, if you squatted 185 lbs × 5 at what you rated as RPE 8, our [Reps in Reserve calculator](/rpe-calculator) would estimate your 1RM at approximately 218 lbs.
+For example, if you squatted 185 lbs × 5 at what you rated as RPE 8, our Reps in Reserve calculator would estimate your 1RM at approximately 218 lbs.
 Log that number.
-Next week, if you squat 190 × 5 at the same RPE 8, your estimated 1RM should come out slightly higher — evidence of real progress.
+Next week, if you squat 190 × 5 at the same RPE 8, your estimated 1RM should come out slightly higher, evidence of real progress.

 Common RPE Mistakes New Lifters Make